Slins-23/bookmaps/README.md

     }
 }]
 ```
 Keys that contain geographical information about the location itself are pulled from the Opencagedata API (which returns information from parameterized coordinates), while data pertaining to Google Maps/Street View is decoded by the extension from their URLs.
 In this example there is a single bookmark, which starts and ends at the first and last curly brackets, respectively.
 All bookmarks are stored inside this array.
-All keys, except the "streetview" key, are retrieved from the Opencagedata API.
+All keys, except the `streetview` key, are retrieved from the Opencagedata API.

-Explanation of the "streetview" key:
+Explanation of the `streetview` key:

-"google" - The category of the Street View.
+`google` - The category of the Street View.
 In this case, its used only for bookmarks from Google services (i.e. Google Maps/Street View/360 degree Pictures).
 Currently only Google is supported, so this will always be the case, however, in the future there could be other services supported, and this key would be replaced with the given service (i.e. Naver maps (South Korea), Baidu maps (China), Yandex maps (Eastern Europe/Middle east), etc.).

 In order to better understand the keys for Google, and how they encode the URLs, here is some explanation of how the URLs (Street View and thumbnail) were constructed from this JSON example: